salesforce/TaiChi/README.md

         6. `error_analysis` is a flag to indicate if the user is interested in some quick error analysis where on evaluation, the user can quickly gather where the model made mistakes (misclassifications), see a more detailed classification performance per class (classification report) and see visualizations in the form of confusion matrix for both in-domain and OOD samples.
 All these files get generated and saved in `error_analysis_dir`
         7. All other hyperparameters mentioned in the config are self explanatory and tweaking them can potentially help users in better performance on their datasets of choice

-**Note:** The paths for the model and data (parameters) will have to be modified by the user suitably in the config file to ensure smooth running of the library
+**Note:** The paths for the model and data (parameters) will have to be modified by the user suitably in the config file to ensure smooth running of the library.

 **Run Code End-to-End**

 1. Please find a quick snapshot on how the USLP model can be trained as below